nf2337/Mapping-Global-Foodscapes/tutorial5.md

 Then, open the app and create an account with your Bard email address.

-Finally, open the app and search for `Natural History of Bard College`.
-Join the app, and now youre ready for collection.
+Finally, open the project page on the app and search for `Natural History of Bard College`.
+Join the project, and now you are ready for collection.

 ![Image 1](/Mapping-Global-Foodscapes/assets/img/Tutorial-5/1-Tutorial-5.png)